-Second, we use OBC along the Z direction.
-Indeed, we were surprised by the finding that, when using PBC, a size ratio as large as $M^\text{ PBC}/\xi_{n=1}\approx 11$ was needed to reach the limit $M\to\infty$ (for the Heisenberg ferromagnet, $M^\text{ PBC}/\xi=6$ suffices).
-This was our first motivation to reconsider the 1D toy model discussed above, which suggested that OBC would completely solve the problem.
-Indeed, see Fig.~\ref{fig:C_PBC_vs_OBC}, our OBC simulations at a modest size ratio $M^\text{ OBC}/\xi_{n=1}\approx 1.1$ have turned out to provide $\xi_{n=1}$ with a similar accuracy to the much more expensive PBC simulations with $M^{\text{ PBC}}/\xi_{n=1}\approx 11$ (unfortunately, for modest $M/\xi_{n=1}$ the Houdayer's clusters percolate and the cluster move is not quite as effective).
+Second, we use open boundary conditions (OBC) along the Z direction.
+Indeed, we were surprised to find that, when using periodic BC (PBC), a size ratio as large as $M^\text{ PBC}/\xi\approx 11$ was needed to reach the limit $M\to\infty$ (for the Heisenberg ferromagnet, $M^\text{ PBC}/\xi=6$ suffices).
+We show in the Materials and Methods that OBC simulations are free from this pathology (see {\bf SI} for a deeper discussion).

 In this way, and using highly tuned GPU codes, we have been able to equilibrate 2000 samples (or more) for prisms of transverse dimensions $L=4,6,8,12,16$ and $24$, effectively reaching the large-$M$ limit at a temperature $T=0.7\approx 0.63 T_{\text{c}}$~\cite{janus:13}.
-For more details on our simulations and data analysis, see~\cite{supplemental}.
+For more details on our simulations and data analysis, see {\bf SI}.